 - We expect businesses to listen and proactively look for signs of financial difficulty.
 Please refer to our guidance on financial difficulty above.

-- Given the extraordinary circumstances, we expect businesses to be even more flexible in their forbearance measures, as set out above.
+Given the extraordinary circumstances, we expect businesses to be even more flexible in their forbearance measures, as set out above.
 We’d also expect them to consider the specific needs of an individual to stay mobile at this time.
-The FCA has recently confirmed a package of targeted temporary measures to support motor finance consumers facing payment difficulty due to Covid-19.
-These come into force on 27 April 2020.
+The FCA confirmed targeted temporary measures to cover finance and high-cost credit agreements in April 2020 and July 2020 which include: high-cost short-term credit (including payday loans), buy-now pay-later (BNPL), rent-to-own (RTO) and pawnbroking.
+It released finalised guidance in October 2020.

 - We remind businesses that reporting to credit reference agencies should not only be accurate but also fair in the circumstances.

-- If there is a dispute about the quality of the goods, and where the normal avenues of inspection of the goods isn’t available, we’d expect businesses to be flexible and use initiative in trying to resolve complaints.
+- If there is a dispute about the quality of the goods, and where the normal ways of inspecting the goods aren’t available, we’d expect businesses to be flexible and use initiative in trying to resolve complaints.

 Read more about our approach to complaints about car finance.